 The Listener Fatigue Factor

 Your auditory system doesn't fully switch off during sleep.
 The brain continues to process sound through lighter sleep stages — it's how a parent can sleep through general household noise but wake instantly to their baby's cry.
-That ongoing processing has a cost, and white and brown noise impose different amounts of it.
+That ongoing processing has a cost, and white and brown noise impose different amounts of it over the course of a full night.

 How the 2026 Research Changes the Equation